The Bifurcation Point

 The contradictions are real.
 Costa Rica uses approximately 34.45 kilograms of pesticides per hectare per year, far above Europe and the United States.
 Pineapple production uses around 45 kilograms per hectare, including products banned in Europe.
 Transportation is "almost all completely fossil fuels," Umaña told the Tico Times, accounting for roughly 50 percent of carbon emissions, with agriculture contributing another 40 percent.
 Conservation successes, Yale Environment 360 reported, are "jeopardized by conflicts over the government's failure to return traditional lands to the Indigenous people who are regarded as the best forest stewards."
 And while total forest area has increased, intensive agriculture has created a landscape matrix of poor connectivity and declining biodiversity.
 The forest is back, but the ecological relationships that make it function are not all intact.

-Evans, writing in 1999, had anticipated the objection.
-Vandermeer and Perfecto argued that "the fact that the model has been an utter failure in Costa Rica, where it had the greatest chance of success, calls the model itself into serious question."
+Evans, writing in 1999, had anticipated this critique.
+The ecologists John Vandermeer and Ivette Perfecto argued that the Costa Rican approach, which protected forest in parks and intensified agriculture everywhere else, was self-defeating because biodiversity cannot survive in the hostile matrix between protected islands: "the fact that the model has been an utter failure in Costa Rica, where it had the greatest chance of success, calls the model itself into serious question."
 Evans pushed back: the critics "have not considered the alternative.
 Instead of green, Costa Rica would be a brown republic."

 Umaña lives in Washington, D.C. with his family.
 He maintains forest land in the Braulio Carrillo area of Costa Rica.
 He is a Senior Research Fellow at CATIE, co-chairs Climate Transparency, sits on Stanford's Natural Capital Project Advisory Council, and continues to publish.
 In 2024, his conservation work was featured in a children's book, Rewild the World at Bedtime.
-Costa Rica's forest trajectory was documented in the Dutch documentary Paved Paradise in 2023, which featured Umaña alongside biologist Hidde Boersma and George Monbiot.
+That same year, during System Change Leaders Week in Costa Rica, he guided twenty-five international leaders through the country's reforestation story.
+He has over 30 peer-reviewed articles and 500 Google Scholar citations.
+He speaks at TEDx events in San José.
+He is working on a monograph about "alternatives to break the present stalemate in global climate negotiations."

-The model Umaña helped build worked in one small country.
+In 1981, he wrote that humanity stood at a bifurcation point.
+In 2024, he wrote that the economy had become "globalized" but had "yet to become 'planetized.'"
+The model he helped build worked in one small country.
 Costa Rica proved that deforestation could be reversed, that forests could be given financial value without being destroyed, and that economic instruments could align conservation with development.
 What Costa Rica could not prove was that other countries would follow, that international cooperation would scale the model, or that making nature legible to markets would be enough to save it.
-The economy became globalized.
-It has yet to become planetized.
+The instruments he built fit a country.
+The bifurcation did not.

 Resources & Further Reading